Gthulhu/docs/README.md

 # Gthulhu Documentation

-This repository contains the official documentation for Gthulhu and SCX GoLand Core projects, built with MkDocs and Material theme.
+This repository contains the official documentation for Gthulhu and Qumun projects, built with MkDocs and Material theme.

 ## 🌐 Live Documentation